Discover Luxembourg city sights

 Our companion, Jean Heber, says that on our city tour we will see the government district, the city palace of the Grand Duke and the remains of the old town with the casemates.
 After a long journey by car from southern Germany, however, I am initially not enthusiastic about it.
 I would have much rather sat in a bar with a glass of beer to relax from the drive.
 However, I didn't expect Luxembourg City.

 In the government district

 The “government district”, if you want to call it that, is just around the corner from the cathedral.
 The Prime Minister's office building is directly adjacent to the Foreign Ministry.
-This in turn is just a few steps away opposite the Ministry of Finance.
-Actually very practical, as the ministers in Luxembourg hold several positions.
-For example, Jean Claude Juncker was both prime minister and finance minister of the country for some time.
+This in turn is only a few steps away opposite the Ministry of Finance.
+Quite practical, actually, as the ministers in Luxembourg hold several positions.
+Jean Claude Juncker, for example, was both prime minister and finance minister of the country for some time.
 He didn't have far to walk back and forth between his offices.